elainergu/hawaii-restaurant-analysis/README.md

 **Significance Level:** 0.05

 The null hypothesis provides a baseline of no difference, while the alternative hypothesis tests the directional relationship of interest.
-The differnece in mean price is an appropriate test statistic because it captures both the size and direction of the difference between the two groups.
+The difference in mean price is an appropriate test statistic because it captures both the size and direction of the difference between the two groups.

 The `has_hawaiian_word` labels were shuffled 1000 times to generate simulated differences in mean price under the null hypothesis.
-The **observed statistic** was approximately **0.132**, and the resulting **p_value** was **0.012**.
+The **observed statistic** was approximately **0.132**, and the resulting **p-value** was **0.012**.

 <iframe
   src="assets/empirical_distribution_price.html"